hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-2-configuring-and-managing-a-workspace.md

 ## Inviting a tenant user to collaborate in the workspace

-As a workspace administrator in my HPE GreenLake platform workspace, I can easily invite other members of my organization to join the workspace by sending them a sign-up link in email.
+As an administrator in my HPE GreenLake platform workspace, I can easily invite other members of my organization to join the workspace by sending them a sign-up link in email.
 Here I am using the **POST** REST API call - ***Invite a user***, taken from the Postman collection folder: ***Configuring and Managing GLP Workspace/Step2-IAM/Identity/v1/users***.

 `POST {{baseUrl}}/identity/v1/users`